-The Cooperative is governed by its member-owners who elect a seven-member board of directors.
+The Cooperative is governed by its member-owners who elect a seven-member Board of Directors.
 There are four districts represented, and Directors must be members in the districts they serve.
 Elections are held by district on a rotating basis each year at the annual meeting.
 Every member gets one vote in every election regardless of their home district.
 Directors serve a three-year term and there are no term limits.
-Meetings are held monthly and are open to co-op members.
-Notices of each meeting are posted in the local papers.
+Board meetings are held monthly and are open to co-op members.
+Notices of each meeting are posted in the local papers and on the Home page of the Opalco website.

 For a full archive of governing, financial and strategic documents, please go to Find Documents.